Rophyr/rophyr/README.md

 # 💫 About Me:
-🌐 I'm a web developer with expertise in HTML/CSS/JS, PHP/MariaDB, Photoshop, and Illustrator.<br>🚀 Currently, I'm working on my first big web project.<br>📚 I'm constantly learning and improving my skills to keep up with the latest trends and technologies in web development.
-My long term goal is to become a game developer.<br>🌱 Learning C# at the moment.
+🌐 I'm a web developer with expertise in HTML/CSS/JS, PHP/MariaDB, Photoshop, and Illustrator.<br>🚀 Currently, I'm working on my first big video game.<br>📚 I'm constantly learning and improving my skills to keep up with the latest trends and technologies in web development.
+My long term goal is to become a game developer.<br>🌱 Learning C# and PHP at the moment.

 ## 🌐 Socials: